azat-co/ga-backbone/README.md

   ...
 ```

-That was easy, right?
-But what about the master view which is supposed to render all our items (apples) and provide wrapper container for li HTML elements (ul is our wrapper).
-We need to modify and enhance our homeView.
+So far, so good?!
+But what about the master view which is supposed to render all our items (apples) and provide wrapper container for li HTML elements (`<ul>` is our wrapper).
+We need to modify and enhance our **homeView**.

-For started we can add extra properties as string understandable by jQuery as selectors:
+To begin with, we can add extra properties as string understandable by jQuery as selectors:

 ```javascript
   ...